 19. Veto plastic bin liners (just as you do with the cat litter) and instead just wash the bin/s out once per week (if you’re composting food scraps there shouldn’t be much grimy rubbish anyway)

-20. Avoid plastic cling wrap and opt for storing food in reusable containers or just make your own food wraps
+20. Avoid plastic cling wrap and opt for storing food in reusable containers or just buy or make your own food wraps.

 Whilst I haven’t been able to find a local pet supplies place that offers plastic-free bulk pet food, I’ll keep looking.
 As we live on a farm and currently have two dogs on the property purchasing small boxes of pet food is neither economical or practical even if we are aiming to reduce plastic.
 Also we’re still on the lookout for tofu (all are wrapped in plastic) as I don’t want to give this food up either (I can give up lots of other food, but not tofu)